2001aya2001alaa/Kafka-Big-Data/README.md

 3. Open a terminal window and navigate to the directory where Kafka and Zookeeper are located.
 4. Start Zookeeper by running the following command: ./bin/zookeeper-server-start.sh config/zookeeper.properties
 5. Start Kafka by running the following command: ./bin/kafka-server-start.sh config/server.properties

+### Step 2: Create a Kafka Topic
+1. Open a new terminal window and navigate to the directory where Kafka is located.
+2. Create a new topic by running the following command: ./bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic topic_1